haiduc77/IE_SimpleTest/README.md

 - Azure subscription
 - Resource group created in Azure portal
 - Azure KeyVault where you will store your SQL credentials
+  - Make sure that in the vault **Application Policies** tab you enable the Azure Resource Manager for template deployment so you can be able to use the secrets stored in the       Azure Vault
 - GitHub Secret to be stored with the credentials used for the ResourceGroup you will use for deployment

 # How to get the permissions for Git actions to be able to deploy your infrastructure: